-In Chile, there are no agencies or independent instances for Mediation and Conciliation in labour matter.
-Nevertheless, with the amendments to the labor law entered into force recently, mediation by the Labour Authority is acceptable in any collective conflict.
+In Chile there are no agencies or independent instances for Mediation and Conciliation in labour matter.
+Except a possible instance of mediation, lead by labour authorities during a regulated collective bargaining process.

-Law referred to Labour Courts as the exclusively competent for the resolution of labour disputes.
+Law referred to Labor Courts as the exclusively competent for the resolution of labour disputes.
 In this sense in the ordinary procedure for labour dispute resolution, a mandatory conciliation hearing is considered before the evidence presentation.